Man gets 14 years' jail for brutally abusing infant nephew in 'grave affront to human dignity' case

 On one occasion, he offered to shower the boy and placed him in a pail filled with water, before he forcefully pushed his head face-down.

-The boy gasped for air and resumed crying when the offender released his head.
+The boy gasped for air when the offender released his head.
 These acts were captured on the offender's mobile phone.

 Later, after the nine-month-old boy was dressed and lying face-up on the bed, the offender struck his face and body multiple times with a bolster.